-This native perennial grows in clumps, up to 5 feet tall (B).
-The alternate lance-shaped leaves with finely toothed margins are up to 6 inches long on erect stems (A).
-Numerous blue-purple flower heads form a loose flat-topped cluster near the top of the plant (B).
+This stout-stemmed native perennial grows up to 5 feet tall.
+It is usually found in large clumps, spreading by underground roots (rhizomes) (B).
+The alternate lance-shaped leaves with finely toothed margins are up to 6 inches long (C).
+Numerous blue-purple flower heads form a loose flat-topped cluster near the top of the plant (A,D).
+Each flower head contains up to 35 individual tubular, 5-lobed disk flowers with divided protruding styles (E,F).
+Fruit is a small seed with a tuft of attached hairs facilitating dispersal by the wind.

-Identified by its distinctive blue-purple flower heads.
 Another ironweed (Vernonia fasciculata), which was identified on the floodplain in Fontenelle Forest in the past, looks very similar.
-But it has dark brown pits on the undersides of its leaves.
-Vernonia baldwinii lacks those pits.
+It prefers wetter areas and usually has dark brown pits on the undersides of its smooth and hairless leaves.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.